-- 6. Incorrect temperature/insufficient Follow the guidelines in the protocol time for DNA release and reversal for appropriate temperature and time. of cross-linking. - 7.
-Incorrect PCR conditions.
+5. Incorrect temperature/insufficient Follow the guidelines in the protocol for time for DNA release and reversal appropriate temperature and time. of cross-linking.

+6. Incorrect PCR conditions.
 Check if all PCR components are added.
 Increase amount of DNA added to PCR reaction.

-Increase the number of cycles for PCR reaction. - 8.
-Wrong or bad primers.
+Increase the number of cycles for PCR reaction.

-Ensure the designed primers are specific to the target sequence. - 9.
-The column is not washed Ensure that wash solution is 90% Ethanol.
+7. Incorrect or bad primers.
+Ensure the designed primers are specific to the target sequence.

+8. The column is not washed Ensure that the wash solution is 90% ethanol. with 90% Ethanol